HydroponicAdvice.comUpdated May 2026

 Hydroponic plants typically grow 30-50% faster than soil-grown equivalents.
 They use up to 90% less water because nothing evaporates from soil or drains away.
 And you can grow year-round regardless of outdoor conditions.

-I started because I wanted fresh basil in January.
+We started because I wanted fresh basil in January.
 UK supermarket herbs cost £1.50 and last three days.
 A hydroponic basil plant produces for months.
 The economics convinced me before the gardening interest did.

 ## What You Actually Need